dfinity/ic-staking-documentation/docs/3-maximum-ease--staking-option/3-maximum-ease-staking-option.md

 ### 1. How do you authenticate to Internet Identity?

 [Internet Identity](https://identity.ic0.app/) does **not** use passwords and usernames to log in.
 [Internet Identity](https://identity.ic0.app/) takes advantage of the Web Authentication (WebAuthn) API to provide secure cryptographic authentication.
-This means that you authenticate by "something you have" (e.g a phone, yuibkey, etc...) instead of "something you know" (e.g. a password).
+This means that you authenticate by "something you have" (e.g a phone, Yubikey, etc...) instead of "something you know" (e.g. a password).

 From the point of view a user, a user would use of the following methods to authenticate: